Khafi faces misconduct hearing with Met Police for participating in BBNaija

 Khafi Faces Misconduct Hearing at Met Police’s Empress Building in London for Going for BBNaija

-- Almost three years later, the mum of one is currently facing a misconduct hearing for going for the reality show without authority
+- Almost three years later, the mum of one is currently facing a misconduct hearing for going on the reality show without authority

 - Khafi has however denied allegations of breaching standards and failure to declare interest in promoting the TV show

-Big Brother naija 2019 ex-housemate, Khafis is currently feeling the repercussion of leaving her job as a Metroplitan Police officer in London for BBNaija.
+Big Brother Naija 2019 ex-housemate Khafi is currently feeling the repercussion of leaving her job as a Metropolitan Police officer in London for BBNaija.

 According to reports, the mum of one is facing a misconduct hearing at Met Police's Empress Building in West London for going for BBNaija without authority.